What is Cimetidine?

 What should I do if I know of or suspect there has been an overdose?

-May see rapid heart rate and difficulty breathing.
 If you know or suspect your pet has had an overdose, contact your veterinarian immediately.

 What should I avoid when giving my pet Cimetidine?

 Cimetidine may affect the levels of many different medications in the blood.
-Notify your veterinarian of any other medications, including vitamins and supplements, your pet is taking while receiving Cimetidine.
+Notify your veterinarian of any other medications, including vitamins and supplements, your horse is taking while receiving Cimetidine.
 Cimetidine may decrease white blood cell counts, especially if given with other bone marrow suppressing drugs such as azathioprine.
 If used with antacids, ketoconazole, or other medications, give the Cimetidine two hours before or two hours after the other medication(s).